 Is an email unsafe to open if it contains an external email tag?

 An external email tag does not indicate that an email is unsafe.
 However, you should be cautious of clicking on links or opening attachments if you do not recognize the sender.

-If I forward a copy of a tagged email, will the external email tags also be forwarded?
+If I forward a copy of a tagged email, will the external email tag also be forwarded?

-Yes, the text [External] added to the beginning of the subject line will be included in any forwards or replies to the message.
+Yes, the text [External] added to the beginning of the subject line will be included in any forwarded copies of the email.

 What does it mean if I receive an external email and it does not have an external email tag?

 External email tags are applied to the majority of external emails sent to email addresses ending in @duq.edu.
 However, it is possible for an external email to be delivered without an external email tag.
 In these cases, CTS recommends proceeding with caution when viewing the message.